amsrafid/laravel-activitylog/README.md

 ## Basic Use

 Activity Log is very easy to use.
 A trait named **_ActivityLogHandler_** is to be added to any model to activate logging.
-On the other hand log can be enabled manually by initiating **_ActivityLog_** class.
+On the other hand log can be enabled manually by initiating **_Logging_** class.
 Auto logging system can be added as like bellow,

 ~~~php
 namespace App;